California Driver Handbook - Sharing The Road

 - Inattention–eating, grooming, talking on a cell phone, text messaging, reading the newspaper, etc.

 Aggressive driving can cause many serious problems on the roadway.
 All drivers must be aware of both aggressive driving and the behavior known as “road rage,” and what to do when they occur.
-A driver may not even be aware that they are driving aggressively.

 There are two important things to be aware of regarding aggressive drivers: